Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 Because of these reasons (especially the second!), cluster feeding is a good thing, albeit annoying.

-If you’ve got a fussy baby at night only, make sure that you’re offering the breast more than usual during that time.
+If your baby has fussy periods at night, make sure that you’re offering the breast more than usual during that time.

-My first was an extremely fussy breastfed baby between the hours of 5:30-9:30 unless she was latched.
+My first was a extremely fussy between the hours of 5:30-9:30 unless she was latched.
 The entire time.
 During this time, she nursed, she drowsed off, but any slight movement of my nipple and she was wailing.
 Seriously.

 The good thing is that I didn’t stress about it, I just let it happen.
 I used that 4 hour period to read or watch TV.
 My second baby didn’t demand to cluster feed in the evening like her sister did, but I encouraged her to nurse as much as possible before bed.
 I believe this is why they were both sleeping 10+ hours straight by 8 weeks old.
 Who says breastfed babies don’t sleep?

-Read: How To Get Baby To Sleep Through The Night
+Read: How To Get Your Breastfed Baby To Sleep Through The Night

 Now that my kids are a little older I would do just about anything for 4 straight hours to binge watch Netflix (I would also do anything for some serious snuggle time with my increasingly independent kids).

 Ah, the growth spurt.
-Another reason for your baby to constantly breastfeed.
+Another reason for frequent nursing.
 If your baby’s fussiness is sudden, he might be growing.

 Why might a growth spurt cause your baby to be fussy?
 Well think about it!
 On average, babies triple their birth weight in the first year.
 And most of that growing occurs during, you guessed it, growth spurts.